 Other protections afforded to a spouse or child by the bankruptcy code include the requirement that each alimony or child support payment that falls due after the filing of a Chapter 13 bankruptcy petition must be paid or the debtor will be denied an overall discharge in the case.
 Arrearage claims for alimony or child support must be paid in full by the debtor in a Chapter 13 case unless the creditor spouse agrees otherwise.
 Finally, the bankruptcy court can refuse to approve a Chapter 13 plan if the debtor is not current on domestic support obligations.

-Our lawyers have practiced in this area of law for several years.
-Please feel free to contact us if we may be of assistance to you.
+Our bankruptcy attorneys have practiced in this area of law for several years.
+Please feel free to contact your nearest Bond & Botes office for a free consultation so that we may be of assistance to you.